 Cooperative Extension Web Sites and Fact Sheets

-- CSU/Denver County Cooperative Extension
+- CSU/Denver County Cooperative Extension: Insects and Pests

 The insect section includes non-pests, such as honeybees.
-Some of the fact sheets have insects in their various stages of development and offer cultural, natural and chemical control methods.
+Some of the fact sheets have insects in their various stages of development and offer cultural, natural, and chemical control methods.
 There is also a nice section on identifying and treating plant disease.

-Cornell Entomology Insect Diagnostic Lab Fact Sheets
+- Cornell Cooperative Extension: Entomology Insect Diagnostic Lab Fact Sheets

 If you'd like to dig deeper or see what the most current research says, this is your site.
 There's a lot of great information here, but it's not the place to go for a quick answer or a photo id.

-Insects and Pests
+- Ohio State University Extension: Insects and Pests

-This is an all inclusive site with fact sheets on structural pests and household insects as well as the critters in our gardens.
-It's not big on pictures and you'll need to know what pest you're looking for, but Ohio State has wonderfully thorough and easy to follow fact sheets.
+This is an all-inclusive site with fact sheets on structural pests and household insects as well as the critters in our gardens.
+It's not big on pictures, and you'll need to know what pest you're looking for, but Ohio State has wonderfully thorough and easy-to-follow fact sheets.

-- Penn State Home and Garden Pest Problem Solver
+- Penn State: Home and Garden Pest Problem Solver

 Commercial Sites for Garden Insect Pest Identification

-- Down Garden Services Garden Creatures
+- Down Garden Services: Garden Creatures

 - Nature's Control Garden Pest ID